The Cabin: Production

 Filmmaker Johan Bodell and screenwriter Erik Kammerland conceived of the film where they wanted to do something with a few actors and a few locations.
-They used Bodell's family property near Kilafors, Sweden; his grandfather had built the cabin in the 1960's on the farm area that his aunt currently owns.
+They used Bodell's family property near Kilafors, Sweden; his grandfather had built the cabin in the 1960s on the farm area that his aunt currently owns.

 Funding for the project began on Kickstarter.
 The script was written by actor Erik Kammerland while the film was produced by Alec Trachtenberg.
 Production companies include Coast ART Productions and KW Studios.
 It was originally titled A Night in the Cabin, but was retitled to The Cabin when it was distributed for the U.S. It was planned to have American actors star in the film.

 Release

-The film released for purchase and rent on video on demand and DVD on December 4, 2018 and was distributed by High Octane Pictures.
+The film released for purchase and rent on video on demand and DVD on December 4, 2018, and was distributed by High Octane Pictures.

 Critical reception

 Michael Therkelsen of the Horror Society website scored it 7.5 out of 10, stating that the "palpable mood does a lot more for the senses than a Hollywood blockbuster."
 Todd Martin of HorrorNews.net found the movie to be more of a thriller than a horror film; liked the acting from the main cast, and wished there were some more minor characters as fodder for the killer's body count.
 Anna Ace of the website PopHorror said the script could be better but it captures the "look and feel of great horror film."
 Norman Gidney of Film Threat wrote that it had the "potential to be a creepy Rear Window meets Cape Fear" scoring it 5 out of 10.